 Centre for Research for Teacher Education and Development (CRTED)

-The Centre for Research for Teacher Education and Development (CRTED) was established in 1991 as a faculty wide centre for research for teacher education.
+The Centre for Research for Teacher Education and Development (CRTED) was established in 1991 as a faculty wide centre for research for teacher education and development.
 The Centre draws together diverse people, including graduate students from across campus, faculty, research assistants, principals, social workers, medical personnel, and teachers.

-Details on the Mahatma Gandhi 2013 Summer Institute: Building Peaceful Communities are available here.
+Mahatma Gandhi 2016 Summer Institute: Building Peaceful Communities

 The Faculty of Education at the University of Alberta has developed and maintained strong graduate studies and research programs that place it in the forefront of graduate programs and research at both the national and international level.
 CRTED plays an important role in the Faculty’s graduate studies and research by serving as a faculty wide centre for research for teacher education and development.